mboljar/mb-ee-addon-fb-api/readme.md

 Facebook Page only.
 Does not work for Instagram.

-This is an optional parameter but if you want to display canceled events it is required.
+This is an optional parameter but if you want to display canceled events it is required and must be set to **true**.
 Facebook omits canceled events by default.

 `{exp:fb_graph_api:get node_id="[NODE ID]" edge="events" fields="id, name, description, is_canceled" include_canceled="true"}`